Stephanorhinus: Relationship with humans

 Remains of Stephanorhinus species have been found in sites across Europe with break or cut marks indicating that they were butchered by archaic humans.
 The earliest such site is Vallonnet Cave in France dating to around 1.2 to 1.1 million years ago, where remains of S. hundsheimensis have been reported with cut marks.
-Another early site is Boxgrove in England, dating to around 500,000 years ago, where an indeterminate species of Stephanorhinus was found with cut marks thought to have been created by Homo heidelbergensis.
-The youngest sites are known from the late Middle Paleolithic (around 100-40,000 years ago), which were created by Neanderthals.
+Another early site is the Boxgrove locality in England, dating to around 500,000 years ago, where an indeterminate species of Stephanorhinus, probably S. hundsheimensis, was found with cut marks thought to have been created by "Boxgrove Man", possibly Homo heidelbergensis.'
+The youngest sites are known from the late Middle Paleolithic (around 130–40,000 years ago), indicating the butchering of the narrow-nosed and Merck's rhinoceros by Neanderthals.
 At some sites hunting is suggested to be the more likely than scavenging based on mortality profiles.
+Neanderthals likely used Stephanorhinus teeth as tools for stoneworking.

 An astragalus attributed to Stephanorhinus was discovered in the Southwest Quarter of Mycenae, along with a collection of other artifacts.
 Its placement there was dated to the thirteenth century B.C.E, long after the extinction of Stephanorhinus.
 This is suggested to represent one of the earliest examples of fossil collecting.